 WCAG 2.0 provided robust accessibility guidelines, however, it was lacking in addressing many of the common features necessary for accessibility on mobile devices (e.g., phones/tables).
-New guidelines in WCAG 2.1 seek to address these shortcomings by introducing seventeen (17) additional criteria that must be met, depending on the desired level of compliance (e.g., A/AA/AAA).
+New guidelines and success criteria in WCAG 2.1 seek to address these shortcomings by introducing seventeen (17) additional criteria that must be met, depending on the desired level of conformance (e.g., A/AA/AAA).
 Compliance with the newly introduced criteria are increasingly important, as mobile websites and applications are becoming increasingly popular in their use.
 Further, man of the newly introduced criteria are beneficial not only for those with disabilities, but for other users as well.

 The goal of this article is to outline some of the key differences between WCAG 2.0 and WCAG 2.1, as well as provide you with some context as to why the criteria was added and the resources you need to ensure your application is compliant.

 Definition - Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is essential.

 Why it was added – Imagine someone with cerebral palsy who uses a wheelchair and their tablet is attached to it.
 This person cannot easily rotate their tablet to see websites that do not allow for rotation.
 That is why it is imperative that developers and creators keep in mind that their content should be able to switch between portrait and landscape views easily without any loss in understanding or information.

 Definition - The purpose of each input field collecting information about the user can be programmatically determined when:

 - The input field serves a purpose identified in the Input Purposes for User Interface Components section; and

 - The content is implemented using technologies with support for identifying the expected meaning for form input data.